AUTHORIZATION: Rivers and Harbors Act of 1927 (P.L. 69-560), modified in 1938 (P.L. 75-685).

-COMMERCE: This asset contains a protected anchorage that serves as a Critical Harbor of Refuge during severe storms.
-The U.S. National Parks Service has one marina concession.
-Six commercial boatyards serve approximately 600 recreational boat slips, and one public terminal is located at Great Kills Harbor.
+COMMERCE: This asset serves as a Harbor of Refuge during severe storms, and supports a U.S. National Parks Service marina concession.
+The harbor also supports recreational boating, including six commercial marinas serving approximately 600 recreational boat slips, and one public terminal.

-BACKGROUND: The channel was last dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 2014, when approximately 240,000 cubic yards (CYs) of maintenance dredged material was removed and beneficially used at the Historic Area Remediation Site (HARS).
-Prior to that, the channel was dredged by USACE in FY2003, when approximately 140,000 CYs of maintenance dredged material was removed and beneficially used as nourishment along Great Kills Beach.
-STATUS: This navigation asset is currently in caretaker status, which means production of an annual hydrographic survey of the channel, and publication of a controlling depth report on the District’s website.
+BACKGROUND: The channel was last maintenance dredged by the U.S. Army Corps of Engineers (USACE) in Fiscal Year (FY) 2014, when approximately 237,000 cubic yards (CY) of dredged sand was removed and beneficially used at the Historic Area Remediation Site (HARS).
+Prior to that, the channel was maintenance dredged by USACE in FY2003, when approximately 140,000 CY of dredged sand was removed and beneficially used along Great Kills Beach shoreline.

 U.S. Army Corps of Engineers, New York District